Men in Black (1997 film): Filming

 Principal photography began in March 1996.
 Many last-minute changes ensued during production.
 First, the scene where James Edwards was chasing a disguised alien was to be filmed at Lincoln Center, but the New York Philharmonic decided to charge the filmmakers for using their buildings, prompting Sonnenfeld to film the scene at the Solomon R. Guggenheim Museum instead.
 Then, five months into the shoot, Sonnenfeld decided that the original ending, with a humorous existential debate between Agent J and the Bug, was unexciting and lacking the action that the rest of the film had.
 Five potential replacements were discussed.
 One of these had Laurel Weaver being neuralyzed and K remaining an agent.
 Eventually it boiled down to the Bug eating K and fighting J, replacing the animatronic Bug Rick Baker's crew had developed with a computer-generated Bug with an appearance closer to a cockroach.
 The whole action sequence cost an extra $4.5 million to the filmmakers.

 Further changes were made during post-production to simplify the plotline involving the possession of the tiny galaxy.
 The Arquillians would hand over the galaxy to the Baltians, ending a long war.
-The Bugs need to feed on the casualties and steal the galaxy in order to continue the war.
-Through changing of subtitles, the images on M.I.B.'s main computer and Frank the Pug's dialogue, the Baltians were eliminated from the plot.
-Earth goes from being potentially destroyed in the crossfire between the two races into being possibly destroyed by the Arquillians themselves to prevent the Bugs from getting the galaxy.
+The Bugs need to feed on the casualties and steal the galaxy to continue the war.
+Through changing subtitles, the images on M.I.B.'s main computer and Frank the Pug's dialogue, the Baltians were eliminated from the plot.
+Earth goes from being potentially destroyed in the crossfire between the two races to being possibly destroyed by the Arquillians themselves to prevent the Bugs from getting the galaxy.
 These changes to the plot were carried out when only two weeks remained in the film's post-production, but the film's novelization still contains the Baltians.